 *Trending indicates that the evidence is from fewer than two strong causal studies or multiple studies that include only one location, author, or data set.

 Access to Needed Services

-Only one study examined the effects of a higher minimum wage on prenatal care use, but results were promising, though modest.Q The authors found that a $1 increase in the state minimum wage led to a 2 percent increase in the number of prenatal care visits, a 5 percent decrease in the likelihood of having fewer than five visits, and a 1 percent increase in the likelihood of accessing care in the first trimester.Q A 2019 study examined the impact of higher minimum wages on children’s health care access, finding overall null results for the likelihood of health coverage, having a usual place to receive medical care, and frequency of doctor’s visits (e.g., child saw a doctor in the past year, child had more than one visit in the past year, child had a checkup in the past year).K,ix
+Two studies identified for this review examined the effects of a higher minimum wage on access to medical and prenatal care, finding null results.H,K A 2020 study examining 46 million births from 1989 to 2012 found that a $1.00 increase in state minimum wages led to no significant increases in the number of prenatal visits or in the likelihood of a mother receiving care in the first trimester, although both results were in the beneficial direction.H A 2019 study examined the impact of higher minimum wages on children’s health care access from 2000 to 2015, finding overall null results for the likelihood of health insurance coverage, having a medical home (a consistent place to receive medical care), and frequency of doctor’s visits (e.g., child saw a doctor in the past year, child had more than one visit in the past year, child had a checkup in the past year).K,ix

 Parents’ Ability to Work